Greta Van Fleet: Musical style and influences

 Some of Jake's other guitar influences include John Lee Hooker, Elmore James, Bert Jansch, Eric Clapton and Keith Richards.
 Some of the drummers that inspired Danny are Carmine Appice, John Bonham, Mitch Mitchell and Michael Shrieve.
 Sam's favorite bass player is Motown session bassist James Jamerson.
 Josh Kiszka said that he liked the movements and onstage antics of Joe Cocker.

 The group was also influenced by Rush, Aerosmith, Queen, and the Doors.

-Side projects

-On April 19, 2024, guitarist Jake Kiszka along with Chris Turpin (of the band Ida Mae), formed a new musical duo called Mirador, featuring Kiszka and Turpin on both guitar, and vocals.
-In a post to Greta Van Fleet's social media, Mirador is described as "a new collective consisting of our very own" [Jake Kiszka].
-On April 18, 2024, Greta Van Fleet announced Mirador would be opening shows on select dates.
-Mirador subsequently made their live debut in St. Louis, Missouri at Chaifetz Arena on April 27, 2024, to a setlist of songs titled, "Feels Like Gold", "Roving Blade", "Must I Go Bound", "Fortunes Fate", and "Skyway Drifter".
-Mirador's spring tour with Greta Van Fleet concluded on May 21, 2024, in Milwaukee, Wisconsin.